mcmtroffaes/homepage/posts/2013-08-21-everything-is-a-function.markdown

 increment :: Int -> Int
 ```

-In the above, `Int` is simply the name of the type for integers in Haskell.
+In the above, `Int`{.haskell} is simply the name of the type for integers in Haskell.
-The code declares the fact that the function, named `increment`,
+The code declares the fact that the function, named `increment`{.haskell},
 takes an integer, and returns an integer.
 Once we have this, we can define the function itself: